troclaux/notes/system_design.md

 - coupling: between data and presentation logic
   - has that same name as [coupling](/software_engineering.md#software-architecture-patterns), but it's a different concept

-- monolithic: single, large program that contains all functionality for both front-end and back-end of an application
+- monolithic: single, large program that contains all functionality for both front end and back end of an application
   - advantages
+    - simpler to develop
+    - simpler to deploy
+  - disadvantages
+    - harder to scale
+- Microservices
+  - application split into small independent services
+  - each service handles specific business function
-    - easier to develop
+  - easier to scale and maintain individual components
-    - easier to deploy
+  - more complex to develop and deploy initially
-- decoupled: front-end and back-end are separated into different codebases
+  - decoupled: front end and back end are separated into different codebases
-  - e.g. front-end is hosted by a static file server on one domain and back-end is hosted on a subdomain by a different server
+    - e.g. front end is hosted by a static file server on one domain and back end is hosted on a subdomain by a different server
     - advantages
       - scale according to demand for each part
       - better separation of concerns
       - hosted in separate servers with different technologies